completium/try-archetype/README.md

 You can developp, deploy, call and test a smart contract on the Tezos blockchain.

+## Your journey start here!

+Open [Hello Tezos world.arl](./tutorial/1-hello.arl), fix the code, deploy and call the contract.

+Then continue with tutorial's step 2 below.

 ## Archetype tutorial

 The `tutorial` directory provides 8 basic exercises to discover Archetype: